brunorijsman/dske-python/docs/dske-protocol.md

 ## Comparison with other key establishment protocols

-DSKE provides the same functionality, namely key agreement,
+DSKE provides the same functionality, namely key establishment (also referred to as key agreement or key distribution) as some other protocols:

 * Traditional classical protocols such as Diffie-Hellman (DH) and Elliptic Curve Diffie-Hellman (ECDH).